Prologue to Chaos - Chapter 1

 Gerard Killraven stepped through the door from the Wizard’s Tower and into the Great Hall.
 It was the height of the Yule season in the Kingdom of Carlissa, and the walls and arches of the royal palace were strung with magical lights and decked with garlands of mistletoe and holly.
 The cheery ambiance provided a stark contrast to his sense of dread at the summons that had brought him down from his research.

 He saw his brother Aron closing the door to the conference room at the far end of the hall.
 Aron waved, and then strode purposefully to meet him.
 Right in character, Gerard reflected.
-Everything his brother did was laced with a sense of purpose, from the way he fought — the elder prince was already notorious as one of Carlissa’s finest fencers — to the way he moved and spoke.
+Everything his brother did was laced with a sense of purpose, from the way he fought — the elder prince was renowned as one of Carlissa’s finest fencers — to the way he moved and spoke.

 The expression he wore now, though, was grim.
 Whatever was happening, it was serious.